Hello and welcome to my site. I am a podcaster, documentary maker, radio producer and the co-founder of Tempo & Talker.

 Thanks for taking the time to read about my work.
 I am also a trainer.
 Want to learn more about podcasting?
 Come along to my next Guardian Masterclass.
 Just click here!

-Or if you are thinking about starting a podcast, want to find out more about radio journalism, or keen to understand the nuts and bolts of audio production then head over to the contact page and drop me a line.
+Or if you are thinking about starting a podcast, want to find out more about radio journalism, or keen to understand the nuts and bolts of audio production then head over to my production company’s site, Tempo & Talker and drop me a line.

 Craig Templeton Smith